National Aviation Accident Litigation Since 1968

 Aviation Accident Litigation Since 1968

 Katzman, Lampert & Stoll’s sole focus is aviation accident litigation.
 The firm represents individuals and families affected by aircraft accidents in the United States and abroad, including commercial airline disasters, general aviation crashes, and complex aircraft product liability matters.
+For more than five decades, the firm has evaluated, investigated, and litigated aviation accident cases involving commercial airlines, corporate aircraft, helicopters, and general aviation operations.

 National Aviation Litigation Practice